nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/design.md

 **Considerations:**
 - In-memory caching requires re-fetch from Git on restart
 - Memory usage grows with package count
-- Full cache flush on package deletion
+- Selective cache invalidation on package deletion
 - Git must be available for all draft operations

 ### When to Use DB Cache